CIDARLAB/clotho3/clotho3-web/README.md

-- bootstrapping apps without ng-view (just use ng-include)
+- bootstrapping apps without ng-view (just use ng-include or templates)
+    - use ng 1.2.0 - routes not included by default

 - create wrappers for directives, filters -> expose DNA functions accordingly